Hiking in Madeira: The Best Levada Walks

 Levada das 25 Fontes

-If I have to name the most beautiful of the levada walks in Madeira, that will be the Levada das 25 Fontes!
+If I have to name one of the most beautiful hikes in Madeira, that will be the Levada das 25 Fontes!
 Its lush Laurel forests, cheerful fauna and beautiful waterfalls are introducing a heavenly place to its visitor.